Adityaa895/To-do-list-basic-project/README.md

 ## ⚠️ Notes

 * This is a beginner project focused on learning and improvement
-* The UI is simple and can be improved further
+* The UI is simple and can be enhanced further
-* Future improvements may include better design and additional features
+* Some features are intentionally basic to keep the project clear and understandable

 ---

 ## 📌 Future Improvements

-* Add task editing directly from GUI
+* Add edit task feature directly in GUI
-* Improve UI/UX (better layout, styling)
+* Add “mark as completed” button
-* Add task completion toggle button
+* Improve UI/UX (layout, spacing, styling)
-* Add sorting/filtering options
+* Add filtering (pending/completed tasks)

 ---